cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 28. return (x, y)
 ~~~

-This procedure depends on the following sqrt_ratio subroutine.
-It depends
-on the same value h defined above.
+The sqrt_ratio subroutine used by the above procedure is defined immediately below.
+It depends on a constant S, which MUST be chosen to be a primitive element of the field F.
+See below for more information on identifying an appropriate value for S.

 ~~~
 sqrt_ratio(u, v)